 This document does not constitute an offer to sell, or the solicitation of an offer to buy or subscribe, any Ordinary Shares in any jurisdiction in which such offer or solicitation is unlawful and, in particular, this document is not for distribution in or into the United States of America, Australia, Canada, Hong Kong, Japan, New Zealand or the Republic of South Africa (each, a "Restricted Jurisdiction").
 The distribution of this document in other jurisdictions may be restricted by law and therefore persons into whose possession this document comes should inform themselves about and observe any such restrictions.
-Any failure to comply with these restrictions may constitute a violation of the securities laws of any such jurisdictions.
-The Ordinary Shares have not been and will not be registered under the applicable securities laws of any Restricted Jurisdiction, and, subject to certain exceptions, may not be offered, sold, resold, renounced, taken up or delivered, directly or indirectly, in, into or from and Restricted Jurisdiction or to any national of any Restricted Jurisdiction.
+Any failure to comply with these restrictions may constitute a violation of the securities laws of any such jurisdiction, and, subject to certain exceptions, may not be offered, sold, resold, renounced, taken up or delivered, directly or indirectly, in, into or from and Restricted Jurisdiction or to any national of any Restricted Jurisdiction.
 This document should not be distributed, published, reproduced or otherwise made available in whole or in part, or disclosed by recipients to any other person, in, and in particular, should not be distributed to persons with addresses in, any Restricted Jurisdiction.
 No action has been taken by the Company or N+1 Singer that would permit an offer of any Ordinary Shares or possession or distributions of this document where action for that purpose is required.
 Persons into whose possession this document comes should inform themselves about and observe any such restrictions.
-Any failure to comply with these restrictions may constitute a violation of the securities law or other laws of any such jurisdictions.
+Any failure to comply with these restrictions of the securities law or other laws of any setticted are persons whose possession or distributions of the securities law or other laws of any such and restricted are persons into whose possession this document where action for that purpose is required.
+Persons into whose possession this document comes should inform themselves about and observe any such restrictions.
+Any failure to comply with these restrictions may constitute a violation of the se

 Prospective investors should rely only on the information contained in this document.
 No person has been authorised to give any information or make any representations other than as contained in this document and, if given or made, such information or representations must not be relied upon as having been authorised by the Company, the Directors or N+1 Singer.
 Without prejudice to the Company's obligations under the AIM Rules, neither the delivery of this document nor any subscription made under this document shall, under any circumstances, create any implication that there has been no change in the business or affairs of the Company or of the Group since the date of this document or that the information contained in this document is correct as of any time subsequent to the date of this document.
-N+1 Singer has not authorised the contents of this document and, without limiting the statutory rights of any person to whom this document is issued, no representation or warranty, express or implied, is made by N+1 Singer as to the contents of this document and no responsibility or liability whatsoever is accepted by N+1 Singer for the accuracy of any information or opinions contained in this document or for the omission of any material information from this document, for which the Company and the Directors are solely responsible.
+N+1 Singer has not authorised the contents of this document and, without limiting the statutory rights of any person to whom this document and no responsibility or liability whatsoever is accepted by N+1 Singer for the accuracy of any information or opinions contained in this document or for the omission of any material information from this document, for which the Company and the Directors are solely responsible.